 London's best brunch spots: while away hungry mornings (and afternoons), with a feast of the best brunch recommendations

-This incredibly popular bar and roastery recently expanded, this year, serving unique and appetising alternative brunch dishes in two London locations, and taking inspiration from all around the globe.
+This incredibly popular bar and roastery recently expanded, serving unique and appetising alternative brunch dishes in two London locations, taking inspiration from all around the globe.
 Their coffees alone are a good enough reason as any to go.
 Caravan will be bringing hungry Londoners a delightful sounding black coconut rice with pineapple, lime and coconut yoghurt, or for something a little more substantial, we're intrigued by their kimchi pancake with pork belly, a fried duck egg and topped off with bbq crème fraiche.
-If you're after more typical brunch food (with a Caravan twist) try the prawn and chorizo omelette served with piquillo, almonds and chipotle lime mayo or the baked eggs with tomato pepper ragout, greek yoghurt, toast and merguez sausage.
+If you're after more typical brunch food (with a Caravan twist) try the prawn and chorizo omelette served with piquillo, almonds and chipotle lime mayo, or the baked eggs with tomato pepper ragout, greek yoghurt, toast and merguez sausage.
 Yum.

 St John Bakery Room, Maltby Street

 The St John Bakery Room brunch is a wonderful weekend treat.
 Not simply limited to its famous donuts, the Maltby Street St John Bakery Room offers an excellent welsh rarebit, if you're in need of recovery, as well as seed cake and a glass of madeira for the sweet-toothed.
 If you're feeling a more traditional pick-me-up, you can get a bacon sandwich with ketchup from 10am.
 It's the best hangover cure south of the Thames.